HistoryData

 Did You Know?

-• 01.Cetti's Warbler (Cettia cetti), a small brown songbird found across Europe and Asia, was named in his honor by the French naturalist François Levaillant
+• 01.Cetti's warbler (Cettia cetti), a small brown bird found across Europe and Asia, was named in his honor by ornithologists

-• 02.He conducted extensive fieldwork in Sardinia, creating one of the first systematic catalogs of the island's wildlife
+• 02.He spent over two decades studying the fauna of Sardinia, making him one of the first systematic naturalists to focus exclusively on the island's wildlife